boukx/dk/README.md

 ![](media/rune_grace.gif)

 This is a background effect in blood and unholy but is actively used in Frost to spend Killing Machine procs sooner without drifting Oblit runes (called Oblit tricking).

+#### How does Blood Tap work?

+Blood Tap is a weird spell with some unintuitive behaviors.
+It refreshes a blood rune and taps a blood rune into a death rune: these effects can occur on separate runes e.g. the case where your left death rune is on CD and your right rune is an active blood rune -> two active death runes.

+Once a blood rune is tapped, it will stay a death rune regardless of what it is used for until the duration of the buff ends --meaning you can use it as a death rune multiple times.
+When Blood Tap fades, it will immediately change the death rune back into a blood rune regardless of whether the last spell casted triggered Blood of the North or Reaping.

+`/cancelaura Blood Tap` will cancel this effect wholly and revert the death rune back into a blood rune.

 #### Should Blood Tanks aim for spell hit cap?